 - Demonstrate the competence to carry out an independent research dissertation (Master’s students).

 Postgraduate Diploma in Ethnomusicology (NFQ Level 9, Major Award)

 All assessment is based on continuous assessment methods.
-You are assessed on coursework submitted, including essays/papers, presentations, music performances, and on attendance and contribution to class.
+You are assessed on coursework submitted, including essays/papers, presentations, music performances, and attendance and contribution to the class.

 Who teaches this course

 - Dr Alexander Khalil (Programme Coordinator)

 In addition to these core staff, the MA in Ethnomusicology is delivered by a team of instrumental and vocal tutors specialising in a diverse range of music traditions, including Irish traditional music, Javanese gamelan, Indian classical music and jazz.

 Why Choose This Course